 In conjunction with our janitorial service, we are developing a rigorous cleaning and sanitizing protocol for daily cleaning.
 We have also created a schedule where we will be able to clean and sanitize unoccupied rooms while students are engaged in online learning.

 Meridian policies and procedures will reflect current CDC and Washington state guidelines, and will continue to evolve as these recommendations develop.
-To make our reopening as safe and successful as possible, we strongly recommend that Meridian families and employees limit travel within 14 days of September 2, the start of school, and continue to not travel during the time we are in a hybrid model.
+To make our reopening as safe and successful as possible, we strongly recommend that Meridian families and employees limit travel within 14 days of our return to campus, and continue to not travel during the time we are in a hybrid model.
 All families and staff are expected to follow any state and federal travel restrictions as they are announced.
 Please see the CDC guidance on traveling for more information.

 In the event that a student, teacher or staff member has a suspected or test-positive case of Covid-19, we have developed protocols to provide the best possible care for the affected individual(s) and those who have come in contact with them.
 We will continue to update these protocols according to any new guidelines from the state, county, and CDC.